hitomi-nakayama/cmpsc-254-ProtoTurtle/README.md

 # ProtoTurtle

 ## pyrtl-accumulator directory
-Contains the PyRTL implementation of the FSM and logic that represents an equivalent accumulator program as the one written in ProtoTurtle as found the ??? directory.
+Contains the PyRTL implementation of the FSM and logic that represents an equivalent accumulator program as the one written in ProtoTurtle as found the prototurtle-accumulator directory.

+## prototurtle-accumulator directory
+Contains the implementation of the accumulator program written in our proposed DSL

 ## session-types-accumulator directory
 Contains the initial implementation of our accumulator program written in Rust using the session-types library.